lindseytam/serverless-gateway-waf-example/README.md

 ## 💻 Deployment
 To deploy your changes, run `sls deploy` in the serverless dir.
-After it is done deploynig, you should be able to see the resources created in your AWS account.
+After it is done deploying, you should be able to see the resources created in your AWS account.